Employment Services

 Fact: Australian and overseas studies have found that work performance and productivity is not an issue for workers with disabilities.

-When a person with Down syndrome has a job that they enjoy, has been properly trained and gets the support they need, they will do it well.
+When a person with an intellectual disability has a job that they enjoy, has been properly trained and gets the support they need, they will do it well.

 Myth: People with intellectual disabilities (and other disabilities) are unreliable and will take a lot of sick days.